 - Contribute to discussions that will lead to self-improvement.

-- Building a therapeutic relationship with service users and carers.
+- Build a therapeutic relationship with patients.

 - Ensure a good working relationship with staff and partner agencies, promoting positive mental health, well-being and recovery in your working environment